MrHiXl/Translate-Guide/README.md

 6. **How to see changes in-game:** Simply go to **Settings -> Language**, switch to any other language, and then switch back to yours.
 The changes will apply instantly!

 ## 2. How to Edit Girls' Dialogues
+> [!NOTE]
+> **Game Version 1.1.0.1:** This version does not use external dialogue JSON files (there is no `dialogue` folder in 1.1.0.1).
+Dialogue translation in 1.1.0.1 is handled entirely via the `language/lang_*.txt` files.
+Editing JSON dialogues only applies to versions 1.4.0.4, 1.4.0.5, and 1.4.0.6.

 Dialogues are divided by the girls' personality types and are located in the `dialogue` folder.

 1. Navigate to the `dialogue` folder.